teryror/4tld/README.md

 ## Overview
 * **4tld_custom.cpp** is the main file that I actually build.
-  It defines most of my custom commands and binds them in a modal set up.
+  It defines all the trivial or highly specific custom commands and binds them all in a modal set up.
+This isn't really intended to be reused.
 * **4tld\_find\_and\_replace.cpp** is a drop-in file containing functionality for a search that works more like what you see in a GUI editor.
   You can `#include` this in your own customization code and call `tld_interactive_find_and_replace(5)`, or first `#define TLDFR_IMPLEMENT_COMMANDS`, to get custom commands that you can bind directly.
+* **4tld\_project\_management.cpp** is WIP, contains the bare bones of my own project management system, and is not to be used yet.
+  I'm building this because I don't particularly like some of the detail-level design decisions Allen made in the provided system.
 * **build.bat** builds 4tld_custom.cpp using `pushd` and `popd`, so that this repository can be cloned into the directory containing 4ed.exe, buildsuper.bat, etc.